A Tale of Two Clinics

 It's a fruit, so you display it in the produce department?
 And hope everyone who buys it reads the sign indicating it's not edible?
 Or would it be more appropriately shelved with the Off! and Raid?
 When's the last time you saw a box of d-CON next to the asparagus?

-- Started in Rochester, MN; ended in Rochester, MN
+- Started in: Rochester, MN

 - Miles driven: 47